 It is inevitable.
 Being on the road, you are going to have something that breaks.
 Something that needs to be fixed.
 Something that you may not have done exactly right in your DIY van conversion in the first place, but now that you have been in your vehicle for a few months you know how to fix it.

 A cordless drill is probably the tool that you will need most on the road and the one that we carry.
 If you need something else, you can always rent it from your local hardware store or find a friendly handyman to help you out.

 Finding a level parking space is more uncommon than you think.
-An easy van life tip is to grab a set of levelling blocks to even things out when parked.
+An easy van life tip is to grab a set of leveling blocks to even things out when parked.

-Can you live without levelling blocks?
+Can you live without leveling blocks?
 Of course, but it sure will make life on the road a little bit easier.